neil-ash/Kaggle/README.md

 Starting out on Kaggle -- here are my first few competitions!

 ## So far:
+   ### Kobe: predict if Kobe Bryant will make the basket given given historical data
+  - Log Loss of 0.640
+   ### MNIST: classify handwritten digits
+  - Accuracy of 97.5% (using 'naive', non-computer vision techniques)
   ### Titanic: predict if a passenger will survive or die given their age, sex, fare, etc.
-  - Accuracy of 78%
-  ###
-   ### MNIST: classify handwritten digits
-  - Accuracy of 96%
+  - Accuracy of 78.5%
-  ###
-  ### Amazon: predict when to given employees access to specific company resources
-  - In progress!
-  ### Kobe: predict if Kobe Bryant will make the basket given given historical data
-  - In progress!
+  ### World Happiness: predict a country's happiness score based on cultural values
+  - Mean Absolute Error of 0.470 (on a 0 - 10 scale)